bucs445fall2025/project-threemouseketeers/etc/user_stories/student_account.md

 ##User Story: Privacy
 As a student, I want to keep some of my information private so that it is not seen by other users.

+##User Story: Student Profile
+As a student, I want to update my public profile so that parents can find what I have in common with their child.